Looking for ways to improve your productivity? Read on to discover a productivity tip that can change your life.

 Title the first column, “Date.”
 Make this column a different color from the rest.
 I prefer a light grey.

-Title the second column, “Task.”
+Name the second column, “Task.”

 You: “Wow that’s shockingly simple, this seems unsophisticated.”